diethard2/b4udignl/README.md

 Installation
 ------------
-First you need an installation of Quantum GIS!
+First you need an installation of QGIS!
 Download QGIS v.
 2.18 from www.qgis.org.

 Use QGIS Python Plugin Installer for installation of this plugin.